yossadh/yossadh.github.io/_drafts/2019-00-00-blue-house.md

 Now I would like to mention another verse, which is Tomas Tranströmer's [_The Blue House_](https://www.poemhunter.com/poem/the-blue-house/).
 I learned about this poem from Cheryl Strayed, who quoted it in [advising a advice column reader](https://therumpus.net/2011/04/dear-sugar-the-rumpus-advice-column-71-the-ghost-ship-that-didnt-carry-us/) about a big life decision (whether or not to have a child).

-Interestingly, I went to live in Sweden a not long after that, and knowing a little bit of Swedish language and culture gives a different flavour to my reading.
+Interestingly, I went to live in Sweden not long after that, and knowing a little bit of Swedish language and culture gives a different flavour to my reading.
 Let's dissect the poem a little before drawing the parallel to a physical reality concept.

 The poem opens with a surprising sentence:
 >It is night with glaring sunshine.